 Bitcoin Leverage Example and Margin Examples and Example

-Equity : It is total amount of capital you've got in your account.
+Equity: This refers to the total amount of capital you possess in your account.

 This is why you should always ensure you've got a lot of free margin.
 In order to do this never trade more than 5 % of your account, in fact two % is advised.